Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Case Study Attacks

 \subsection{TCP Manipulation Attack}

-\zq{ TCP connection hijacking poses a substantial threat to higher-layer applications, enabling malicious activities such as injecting harmful data into HTTP websites.
-In our research, we chose four categories, \ie government, universities, banks, and financial institutions, which may incur significant impacts, from the Tranco~\cite{DBLP:conf/ndss/PochatGTKJ19} top one million websites based on the keywords of domain names (\eg gov, edu, bank, and stock, etc).
-Subsequently, we randomly selected 1000 HTTP sites from these four categories and identified 63 vulnerable websites\footnote{We consider a TCP connection that transmits page data and lasts longer than the empirical average time required for our TCP hijacking attack (335 seconds) to be a valid long-lived TCP connection.
-A site is considered vulnerable if it maintains no more than two such valid long-lived connections.} across 10 countries, encompassing 29 government websites, 17 university websites, 7 banking websites, and 10 financial institutions websites.
-These websites offer various online services, including government services, customer support, financial data, and more.
-Attacking them can spread false information and potentially lead to significant financial losses for users.
-As a case in point, we demonstrate that in a typical financial website scenario, an off-path attacker can hijack the underlying TCP connection, thereby tampering with real-time financial data displayed on the victim's web page.}
+TCP connection hijacking poses a substantial threat to higher-layer applications, enabling malicious activities such as injecting harmful data into HTTP websites.
+As a case in point, we demonstrate that in a typical financial website scenario, an off-path attacker can hijack the underlying TCP connection, thereby tampering with real-time financial data displayed on the victim's web page.